endowment life insurance

 Katrin Straub

-Many Germans still have a term life insurance policy, but low interest rates raise questions about its profitability.
-Find out how to get the most out of your contract or discover smart alternatives for your financial future.
-This guide offers you well-founded insights and practical action recommendations.
+Many Germans still have an endowment life insurance policy, but low interest rates raise questions about its profitability.
+Find out how to get the most out of your policy or find smart alternatives for your financial future.
+This guide offers you sound insights and practical recommendations for action.

 The topic in brief and concise terms